-- New series of acoustic survey estimates (and associated variances-covariances) of spawner biomass in November and recruitment in May following capping calibration analyses. - The May recruit numbers will be updated from previous assessments to allow for annual revision of the cut-off length for recruits.
+- New series of acoustic survey estimates (and associated variances-covariances) of spawner biomass in November and recruitment in May following capping calibration analyses.
+Note that the November estimates will remain estimates of 1+ population, rather than SSB.
+These estimates will be spatially disaggregated by the areas referenced earlier in this document. - The May recruit numbers will be updated from previous assessments to allow for annual revision of the cut-off length for recruits based on the length frequencies from the surveys (see Coetzee 2006).